Network Security Threats and Solutions

 Mitigating security threats

-- Use secure protocol for remote login such as use SSH instead of Telnet.
+- Use a secure protocol for remote login, such as using SSH instead of Telnet.

 - Configure access lists or firewalls to permit only necessary traffic.